 USA Softball NCAA NFHS Catcher must wear a mask with throat protector and approved helmet with ear flaps.
 EXCEPTION: Hockey Style Face Mask.
 3.5C Defens e, 3.5E The catcher must wear a protective helmet while receiving pitches in a game.
 Highly reflective, mirror-like chrome-finish helmets of any color are prohibit.
 In addition, the catcher must wear a protective face mask.
-Traditional baseball/softball catcher's headgear or ice hockey goalie style headgear may be worn but, in either case, must bear a permanent mark (molded in, embossed or by indestructible seal) indicating compliance with the National Operating The catcher shall wear a catcher's helmet and mask combination that meets the NOCSAE standard at the time of manufacture.
+Traditional baseball/softball catcher's headgear or ice hockey goalie style headgear may be worn but, in either case, must bear a permanent mark (molded in, embossed or by indestructible seal) indicating compliance with the National Operating Committee on Standards for Athletic Equipment (NOCSAE) combined helmet and mask standard.
+3.7.2 The catcher shall wear a catcher's helmet and mask combination that meets the NOCSAE standard at the time of manufacture.
 The helmet shall bear the permanent NOCSAE seal.
 A throat protector that is part of or attached to the mask shall be worn and extend far enough to adequately protect the throat.
 1-7-1 Junior Olympic players acting as coaches in the coaches box, must properly wear double ear flap NOCSAE approved batting helmets.
-3.5E Offense Committee on Standards for Athletic Student-Athlete Base Coach.
-A student- athlete in the coaches' box is required to wear a NOCSAE- approved protective helmet whenever the ball is live from the first pitch of an inning to the last out of the 3.7.1.1 Same as USA Softball 1-6-3 Helmets Defense Any defensive player may wear a helmet, with or without ear flaps, of similar color as the team caps.
+3.5E Offense Student-Athlete Base Coach.
+A student-athlete in the coaches' box is required to wear a NOCSAE- approved protective helmet whenever the ball is live from the first pitch of an inning to the last out of the inning.
+3.7.1.1 Same as USA Softball 1-6-3 Helmets Defense Any defensive player may wear a helmet, with or without ear flaps, of similar color as the team caps.
 It must have a bill.
-The helmet shall have a non-glare (not mirror like) surface.
+Fast Pitch Only: The helmet shall have a non-glare (not mirror like) surface.
 3.5E.2 A defensive player may wear a helmet.
 If more than one player wears a helmet, the helmets must be the same color.
 Highly reflective, mirror-like chrome- finish helmets of any color are prohibited.
 3.8.3 Same as USA Softball, without restriction on the color of the helmet.
 1-8